MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Introduction

 \section{Introduction}

-Camouflaged object detection (COD) is an emerging and challenging domain in computer vision, focusing on the identification and segmentation of objects that blend seamlessly with their surroundings~\cite{bhajantri2006camouflage}.
-The complexity of this task arises from the significant similarity between the camouflaged objects and their backgrounds in terms of color, texture, and size.
-Additional factors, including low light conditions, occlusion, diminutive size, and complex patterns, further complicate the task in certain scenarios~\cite{zhuge2022cubenet}.
+Camouflaged object detection (COD)~\cite{Han_2026_CVPR,Du_2025_CVPR} is an emerging and challenging domain in computer vision that focuses on identifying and segmenting objects that blend seamlessly with their surroundings~\cite{bhajantri2006camouflage}.
+The complexity of this task arises from the high similarity between camouflaged objects and their backgrounds in color, texture, and size.
+Additional factors, including low-light conditions, occlusion, small size, and complex patterns, further complicate the task in certain scenarios~\cite{zhuge2022cubenet}.
 While COD primarily focuses on the recognition of camouflaged objects, such as animals concealed from predators or soldiers in camouflage uniforms~\cite{singh2013survey}, it also has considerable relevance across multiple domains and applications.
 For instance, it proves beneficial in medical imaging for activities such as polyp segmentation~\cite{fan2020pranet, ji2022video, zhao2021automatic} and lung infection detection~\cite{fan2020inf}, as well as in the management of agricultural operations~\cite{liu2019pestnet, rizzo2023fruit} and in search-and-rescue missions~\cite{fan2021concealed}.
 Furthermore, it contributes to the development of additional vision-related tasks, including transparent object detection~\cite{khaing2019transparent} and defect identification~\cite{zeng2022small}.